 Standards and Testing Agency - Guidance for parents on the Key Stage 1 and Key Stage 2 National Curriculum Assessments

 Pupil Outcomes 2018 - 2019

 We are extremely proud of the achievements of our children and the hard work from everyone involved.

 Please see the data below for details of our 2018/19 outcomes.

-In order to view the Data Dashboard for Newhall Park please visit https://www.compare-school-performance.service.gov.uk/school/132185/newhall-park-primary-school
+In order to view the GOV.UK Compare School Performance Service for Newhall Park, please visit https://www.compare-school-performance.service.gov.uk/school/132185/newhall-park-primary-school